Tunbridge Wells Cricket Club: 1913 fire

-In 1913 the pavilion, including the club's archives, were destroyed in an arson attack by suffragettes, as part of a wider campaign to gain respect and votes for women.
+In 1913, the pavilion, including the club's archives, was destroyed in an arson attack by suffragettes, as part of a wider campaign to gain respect and votes for women.
 The choice of Tunbridge Wells Cricket Club as a target may have been provoked by a comment from a Kent official who was reported to have said prior to the attack: "It is not true that women are banned from the pavilion.
 Who do you think makes the teas?"

 The arsonists left campaign literature and a photograph of activist Emmeline Pankhurst, to draw attention to her incarceration in Holloway Prison, and the practice of force-feeding her and others, when on hunger strikes.
 Cricket-loving Sir Arthur Conan Doyle reacted angrily to the fire in a meeting of The National League for Opposing Woman Suffrage, dubbing the arsonists “female hooligans” and comparing the attack to “blowing up a blind man and his dog.”
 The pavilion was rebuilt within nine weeks, in time for the Tunbridge Wells Cricket Week, helped by a series of fund-raising concerts at Royal Tunbridge Wells' Opera House.

 Recent history

 In 1970 Tunbridge Wells CC were one of the founder members of the Kent Cricket League.
 Tunbridge Wells CC hosted a 1983 Cricket World Cup match between India and Zimbabwe where India's Kapil Dev scored 175 not out.
 They have won the Kent Cricket League three times, most recently in 1988.
-In 2004 Tunbridge Wells CC were granted by the England and Wales Cricket Board the ECB Clubmark.
+In 2004, Tunbridge Wells CC was granted the ECB Clubmark by the England and Wales Cricket Board.
 In 2016 Tunbridge Wells made it to the semi-final of the ECB National Club Twenty20.
 In 2021, they won the ECB National Club Twenty20 and as the T20 club champions of England, were invited to take part in the 2022 European Cricket League where they finished as runners-up.